Show TimesTimezone: AEDT [UTC+11]

 Old time radio, and spoken drama, sometimes locally-produced — with the Jollyfish.

-Currently, we're listening to weekly episodes of "Suspense" and "Boston Blackie", with various other content such as "Escape", "The Strange Dr Weird", "Dimension X", science fiction short stories from Librivox, and monologues and short plays from Canberran writer Bart Meehan and the Paper Moon Theatre Company, along with various plays and short stories produced with the help of the CBF right here on 2NVR back in 2013.
+Currently, we’re listening to weekly episodes of “Suspense” and “Gunsmoke”, with various other content such as “Escape”, “The Strange Dr Weird”, “Dimension X”, science fiction short stories from Librivox, and monologues and short plays from Canberran writer Bart Meehan and Artsound FM, along with various plays and short stories produced with the help of the CBF right here on 2NVR back in 2013.

 “Suspense”, one of the premier drama programs of the Golden Age of Radio, was subtitled “radio’s outstanding theater of thrills” and focused on suspense thriller-type scripts, usually featuring leading Hollywood actors of the era.
 Approximately 945 episodes were broadcast during its long run, and more than 900 still exist.